tcho187/tcho187.github.io/_posts/2020-09-25-bert-sentiment_analysis.markdown

 Now, I have a model that predicts the sentiment of the earnings call transcripts.

+**Hypothesis**

+It's important to setup my hypothesis before I conduct this experiment.
+It's easy to find patterns in the data that don't mean much.
+I have to check my biases.
+Here's my hypothesis:

+Null Hypothesis (H₀): X₀ = X₁
+Alternate Hypothesis (H₁): X₀ ≠ X₁
+X₀ = Stock price difference before and after earnings call for positive earnings call X₁ = Stock price difference before and after earnings call for negative earnings call

+Significance level: α = 0.05

+In layman's terms, I believe that in certain sectors such as technology, the underlying earnings numbers such as EPS do not predict the movements of stock prices.
+Fundamentals are out.
+The influx of cheap money allows growth company ticker prices to rise as long as companies provide investors a positive outlook in their earnings call.
+So, I hope to see a big difference in stock price after earnings call for companies that provide positive sentiment regardless they beat estimated numbers or not.

 **Data Collection**

 First, I need to collect the earnings call transcripts.
-I couldn't find a free repository of earnings call transcripts that I can programatically pull from.
+I couldn't find a free repository of earnings call transcripts that I can programmatically pull from.
 There are sites such as Seeking Alpha and Motley Fool that publish earnings call transcripts.
 So, I decide to write a python script to scrape their websites.
 The easiest method is to use a library like requests and retrieve the HTTP response from the url.
 However, urls with lots of daily traffic often add security layers to prevent sending data from HTTP requests.
 Sites prevent bots from clogging traffic with infinite url requests and prevent hackers from stealing data.

-Seeking Alpha has a login page that prevents me making requests to its earnings call trascript section.
+Seeking Alpha has a login page that prevents me making requests to its earnings call transcript section.
 So, I decide to use Selenium to parse the earnings call transcripts on Motley Fool.
 Selenium renders the browser and allows me to interact with the DOM of the page.
 It's much slower than retrieving responses with requests but I'll run into less problems with Selenium.
 ![test](/images/posts/1.jpg)

 I parse out the HTML using BeautifulSoup4.
 I retrieve the following information: